 What is a story plot?

 A story “plot” is all of the events that happen in a story.
 Every event relates to each other in a sequence.
 How you relate your events of the novel depends on how you plan to structure your novel, but the important thing is that events happen because of the previous events.
-That’s what makes it a story.
+That’s what makes it a story, and not just a random sequence of events.

 Does a Wattpad story need a plot?